Archives

 The fire station’s cultural buildings are classified as green-protected, requiring consultation with a conservation officer.
 Tengbom’s task was to design a contemporary building that underscores its significant function within the community.
 But also while respecting the original architecture.

 The preserved structures have been meticulously restored using original materials such as slate, brick, and wood.
-The new school building complements these with modern materials in a harmonious color palette.
+The new school building complements these with modern materials in a harmonious colour palette.

 Midsommarkransens skola